moomoo02/Voxel-Engine/README.md

 * Struggled with getting the refraction texture to work.
 Turns out, both reflection and refraction fbos were equal to 1 because my function, createFrameBuffer() did not have a return...
 * Learned how to use clipping planes in vertex shaders.
 Specify a clipping plane with (normal.x, normal.y, normal.z, dist from origin)
 * Pics: FrameBuffer, ReflectRefract

+## Jan 19
+* Combined both textures onto the water.
+IT LOOKS SO BADD
+* Pics: UglyWater